 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Atlanta's water quality, we aggregated water quality test data from City of Atlanta Department of Watershed Management, the city’s water provider, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we build for people who live in Atlanta are optimized with these figures in mind.
+For Hydroviv’s assessment of Atlanta's water quality, we aggregated water quality test data from Fulton County Department of Public Works, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+We're then able to cross reference these data with toxicity studies in scientific and medical literature.
+The water filters that we build for people who live in Atlanta are optimized with these data are in mind.

 Source Of Atlanta Drinking Water

-The Atlanta water system provides approximately 120 million gallons of treated drinking water for more than 1 million residents in the metropolitan area.
-The Chattahoochee River serves as the only local surface water supply.
+The Atlanta water system provides approximately 120 million gallons of treated drinking water from the Chattahoochee River for more than 1 million residents in the metropolitan area.
 The Chattahoochee Water Treatment Plant processes river water directly while the Hemphill Water Treatment Plant processes water from a reservoir that is filled from the river.
 Together the plants produce 75 percent of Atlanta’s drinking water.
 The rest of Atlanta's tap water is supplied by the Atlanta-Fulton County Water Treatment Plant that also processes water from the Chattahoochee River.
 Jointly owned by the City of Atlanta and Fulton County, it produces water for the northeast portion of the drinking water distribution system.

 Lead Levels In Atlanta Drinking Water

 Lead enters into a consumer’s tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
-Recent analysis for lead in Atlanta found an average of 2.5 parts per billion.
-While the regulatory limit is 15 ppb, both the EPA, CDC, and American Academy of Pediatrics all recognize that there is no such thing as a safe level of lead.
-Of course, federal regulations cannot take into account levels measured at an individual tap.
+According to the most recent 2019 report, the average concentration is 1.5 parts per billion.
+While the regulatory Action Level is 15 ppb, both the EPA, CDC, and American Academy of Pediatrics all recognize that there is no safe level of lead for children.

 Chromium 6 Levels In Atlanta Drinking Water

 Chromium 6 is a highly toxic metal that is not regulated by the EPA.
-In recent years, Atlanta’s tap water has averaged 150 parts per trillion for Chromium 6.
-While Atlanta's water quality is in compliance with nonexistent federal and very loose state regulations, these levels are 7.5 times higher than the concentration determined to have negligible impact on cancer risk.
+In recent years, Atlanta’s tap water has averaged 145 parts per trillion for Chromium 6.
+This level is over 7 times higher than the concentration determined to have negligible impact on cancer risk.
 If you'd like to learn more about health effects associated with chromium 6, click HERE.